mwt5175/Neptune/README.md

 # Neptune Software Suite
 ## Introduction
-This is a long-term research project that I started a long time ago.
-It began as an experiment for creating a boot loader in Visual Studio and has since been expanded.
-Please run at your own risk.
+The Neptune Software Suite is a research project I started along time ago.
+This is still hosted on BitBucket, moving to GitHub so all projects are in one location.
+This includes NCC1 which is a rewrite and most up-to-date codebase of NCC.
+NCC was part of the Neptune OS codebase however has since been moved to its own repository due to its complexity.
+The Neptune OS, NCC, and related SDK's and other tools are a Work In Progress (WIP), run at your own risk.

 ## nboot
 The Neptune Boot Loader for the Neptune operating system.
 It is primarily written in C and some assembly.
 The core application nboot and related libraries runs in 32 bit protected mode.
 The system includes drivers to support UEFI and Legacy BIOS firmware.